 C – Check your answer.
 If possible, use the inverse to check your working out.

-We have now been a Mathletics school for 2 years and the children are really enjoying the competitive ‘live’ resource.
+We have now been a Mathletics school for several years and the children really enjoy the competitive ‘live’ resource.

 Our children can compete online against each other, locally, nationally and even internationally with other school children!